The Great Transformation (book): Before the market society

 Based on Bronislaw Malinowski's ethnological work on the Kula ring exchange in the Trobriand Islands, Polanyi makes the distinction between markets as an auxiliary tool for ease of exchange of goods and market societies.
 Market societies are those where markets are the paramount institution for the exchange of goods through price mechanisms.
-Polanyi argues that there are three general types of economic systems that existed before the rise of a society based on a free market economy: redistributive, reciprocity and householding.
+Polanyi argues that there are three general types of economic systems that existed before the rise of a market society: reciprocity, redistribution, and householding: